rkincaid/a1plus/DETAILS.md

 8. Use a terminal emulator like Putty, TerraTerm or minicom to access the board, type commands in, and get a response back.

+### Terminal Setup ###

+The code as provided sets the baud rate for USB Serial to 9600.
+You should set your terminal program to the same.
+You can change this in a1plus.ino.
+Look for Serial.begin(9600).

+On my system I did not need to have the terminal program add line feeds, carriage returns or do local echo.
+Your mileage may vary.
+Adjust your terminal program as needed.

+**IMPORTANT:** Some of the built-in programs depend on wrapping text at the 40 columns provided by the real Apple I hardware.
+For these programs be sure to have your terminal window sized such that it is 40 characters wide, and 24 lines.

 ### Using a1plus ###

 The system emulates an Apple I with a number of extra features thrown in.
 The code initially lands